 LOVING YOUR PLANT

-Not toxic for pets and children if eaten.
+Not toxic for dogs and cats.

 The pictures used on this page are to show the style of plant for sale.
 There may be variances in foliage and a small variance in size - bigger or smaller.